-The biggest question asked by most that are paying attention to this build-up is “Why?
+The biggest question asked by most that are paying attention to this buildup is, “Why?
 Who is the threat?”
 The short answer to that question is “you.”
 So why the buildup if it is just you?
-This is a great question but undoubtedly, if you were to ask your regular local law enforcement official, they would either deny such a buildup or would be entirely ignorant of the buildup altogether.
+This is a great question, but undoubtedly, if you were to ask your regular local law enforcement official, they would either deny such a buildup or would be entirely ignorant of the buildup altogether.

-In other words, if you think your rights are being infringed upon (as already clearly demonstrated), you are a part of or support militias or consider yourself to be a “prepper”, or simply love your country and/or freedoms and oppose a big government capable of taking that away, you are a potential domestic terror threat.
+In other words, if you think your rights are being infringed upon (as already clearly demonstrated), you are a part of or support militias or consider yourself to be a “prepper,” or simply love your country and/or freedoms and oppose a big government capable of taking that away, you are a potential domestic terror threat.

 This study goes on, of course, but the point you need to come away with is that they are targeting Americans who have a legitimate concern and are in line with Constitutional values.
 Of course, this study was conducted by the National Consortium for the Study of Terrorism and Responses to Terrorism (START) at the university which was reported to have received over $12 million from DHS and is listed as one of DHS’s “Centers for Excellence” on the agency’s website.
-No bias here I am sure.
+No bias here, I am sure.

 The result is an interesting one but oddly points to a bigger picture.
 The buildup continues.
 Technology pointed against the people grows bigger.
 We see less policing per se and more military-style enforcement.
 We literally see boots on the necks of citizens.
-We see shutdowns of entire cities looking for one man while police point fully automatic weapons at the scared citizenry huddled inside their homes.
-Ultimately, we see a further erosion of the Constitution for the sake what THEY deem to be security.
+We see shutdowns of cities looking for one man while police point fully automatic weapons at the scared citizenry huddled inside their homes.
+Ultimately, we see further erosion of the Constitution for what THEY deem to be security.

 Aside from the fact that law enforcement swore an oath to defend the Constitution, can they be held entirely responsible for their action against the Constitution?
-Actually they can and probably will be held for their actions regardless of their ignorance, at least at some point.
+Actually, they can and probably will be held for their actions regardless of their ignorance, at least at some point.
 The Nuremberg Trials illustrated that “superior orders,” often known as the Nuremberg defense, will more than likely not hold up in a court of REAL law.
-Oddly enough, there is one sector of law enforcement that understands the gravity of what is going on and is proactively trying to inform you while also trying to protect you.
+Oddly enough, one sector of law enforcement understands the gravity of what is going on and is proactively trying to inform you while also trying to protect you.

-It is hard to speculate why this divide has occurred among law enforcement; a few good guesses might include the idea that the Sheriff is a publicly elected official, or that a Sheriff is constitutionally recognized.
+It is hard to speculate why this divide has occurred among law enforcement; a few good guesses might include the idea that the Sheriff is a publicly elected official or that a Sheriff is constitutionally recognized.
 Or perhaps it has something to do with the laws they are actually tasked with protecting.

-If that is the case, then the next question has to revolve around the idea of what laws these other agencies actually enforce.
+If that is the case, the next question has to revolve around the idea of what laws these other agencies enforce.
 Perhaps a better question might be if all these police in agencies other than the Sheriff’s department swore an oath to defend the Constitution, why will they not stand up to say the same thing?

-This article has undoubtedly stirred some emotions, especially for those who are currently serving in uniform.
+This article has undoubtedly stirred some emotions, especially for those currently serving in uniform.
 This is a good thing.
 Everyone reading this needs to understand right here and right now that the Constitution is NOT a suggestion.
-It is the law of the land regardless of whether you like it or not.
+It is the law of the land, regardless of whether you like it or not.
 Any law that is either followed or enforced that infringes upon the Constitution is invalid (according to the Supreme Court).
 Following or enforcing such laws makes you an enemy of the Constitution.
 It is, in fact, that simple.